THE UNITED STATES OF ASIAN AMERICA FESTIVAL 2020

 The Asian Pacific Islander Cultural Center of San Francisco announces the 23rd Annual United States of Asian America Festival: FINDING KINSHIP.

 Each year, the United States of Asian American Festival (USAAF) presents up to 20 different programs reflecting the artistic accomplishments and cultural diversity of San Francisco’s Pacific Islander and Asian American communities.
 USAAF showcases artists representing a diverse range of ethnic and cultural groups and aims to heighten the visibility of Asian and Pacific Islander (API) artists working in all disciplines - theater, music, dance, film, literature, visual arts, and more!
 Our goal is to nurture and empower these groups to be self-sufficient while providing the support they need to grow.
 USAAF is funded by the San Francisco Arts Commission and San Francisco Grants for the Arts.

-This year’s theme, Finding Kinship, exposes the importance and need for various forms of kinship and empowered community building for Pacific Islanders and Asians living in America - familial, creative and cultural, chosen families, geographical, spiritual, political, and beyond.
+This year’s theme, Finding Kinship, exposed the importance and need for various forms of kinship and empowered community building for Pacific Islanders and Asians living in America - familial, creative and cultural, chosen families, geographical, spiritual, political, and beyond.
 The festival honors our shared stories, and reveals different parallels and intersections that imagine a future of empathy and solidarity between marginalized communities.

 Workshops are available to USAAF participants every year.
 Attend some of the workshops that are open to the public before the festival starts: